Cultural Investment Portfolio

 What is required?

-If you receive a Portfolio, Gateway, or Project grant, you must tell us about your Advocacy activity in your year-end report.
+If you receive a Portfolio, Gateway, or Project grant, you must confirm that you have completed your Advocacy activity in your year-end report.

-Portfolio and Gateway Grantees: you must report on two Advocacy activities.
+Portfolio and Gateway Grantees: you must complete two Advocacy activities.

-Project Grantees: you must report on one Advocacy activity.
+Project Grantees: you must complete one Advocacy activity.

 Advocacy must take place between July 1 and June 1 in the current fiscal year.